-As Governor of the State of Arkansas, I hereby designate the Arkansas Department of Transportation as the lead enforcement agency for the State of Arkansas to administer the Motor Carrier Safety Assistance Program of the Federal Motor Carrier Safety Administration.
-The Department has been the lead agency and administered this program since July 1, 1989.
+As Governor of the State of Arkansas, and in accordance with 49 U.S.C. § 31102, I designate the Arkansas Department of Transportation as the lead enforcement agency for the State of Arkansas to administer the Motor Carrier Safety Assistance Program of the Federal Motor Carrier Safety Administration.

-It is the intent of the State of Arkansas to apply for funding under this program to implement the State's Commercial Vehicle Safety Plan.
-By virtue of this designation, the Arkansas Department of Transportation is authorized to enter into negations and formulate agreements that will affect this program as administered.
+It is the intent of the State of Arkansas to apply for funding under this program to implement Arkansas' Commercial Vehicle Safety Plan.
+By virtue of this designation, the Arkansas Department of Transportation is authorized to enter negotiations and formulate agreements that will affect this program as administered.